 Find the Cheapest Way to Ship Your Christmas Packages with Easyship

-There’s no one-size-fits all for shipping solutions.
+There’s no one-size-fits-all for shipping solutions.
 What works best for one parcel or customer may not work for another.
-To get a sense of prices, let's look at a cost breakdown for two scenarios with the major couriers.
+Let's look at a cost breakdown for two scenarios with the major couriers to get a sense of prices.
 We estimated these rates using Easyship’s rates calculator, which provides real-time, real-world rates.